-He had been quoted as saying prior to the inaugural question:
+Ironically, he had been quoted as saying prior to the inaugural question:

 “Under Section 33 of the constitution, writs need to be named in the name of the Queen and that clearly hasn’t been happening.”

-Interesting that s.
-33 of the Constitution refers to writs, but not ones from the High Court:
+Section 33 of the Constitution refers to writs, but not ones from the High Court:

 “Whenever a vacancy happens in the House of Representatives, the Speaker shall issue his writ for the election of a new member, or if there is no Speaker or if he is absent from the Commonwealth the Governor-General in Council may issue the writ.”

-“All writs, commissions and process issued from the High Court shall be: (a) in the name of the Queen; (b) under the seal of the Court…; and (c) signed by… the Chief Executive and Principal Registrar…” 6
+“All writs, commissions and process issued from the High Court shall be: (a) in the name of the Queen; (b) under the seal of the Court…; and (c) signed by… the Chief Executive and Principal Registrar…”

-While there was no mention of the Queen in the current High Court Rules 2004, in comparison, the previous High Court Rules 1952 provided that writs of summons, subpoenas and habeas corpus applications contain the words:
+While there was no mention of the Queen in the High Court Rules 2004, in comparison, the previous High Court Rules 1952 provided that writs of summons, subpoenas and habeas corpus applications contain the words:

 “Elizabeth the Second, by the Grace of God Queen of Australia and Her other Realms and Territories, Head of the Commonwealth.”

 Senator CULLETON: “Thank you, Mr President.
 One question for Senator the Hon.
 George Brandis QC Attorney-General and Leader of the Government in the Senate.
 Since Senate school, it has come to my attention that there is a discrepancy between section 33 of the High Court Act 1979—which states that all process shall, which means must, be issued in the name of the Queen—and the High Court Rules 2004.
 If this appears to be the case, why has the High Court felt free to defy the parliament for 12 years?”

-Rod Culleton found ineligible to sit in Parliament
+Rodney Culleton found ineligible to sit in Parliament

-A Conviction of an Indictable Offence
+(1) A Conviction of an Indictable Offence

 (ii) “…has been convicted and is under sentence, or subject to be sentenced, for any offence punishable under the law of the Commonwealth or of a State by imprisonment for one year or longer… shall be incapable of being chosen or of sitting as a senator or a member of the House of Representatives.”